mcaralp/cellular.js/README.md

 ### Setup function

 This function is called one time at the beginning of the sketch.
 It is used to initialize the automaton with the help of setup functions like  `createAutomaton()` or `framerate()`.
 After this function is executed, a canvas is automaticaly added to the DOM with the specified parameters.
-Please refer to the [API section](#setup-functions) to list all these parameters.
+Please refer to the [API section](#setup-functions) to list these parameters.

 ```javascript
 function setup()